SMTP and Email Testing Explained | Mero Tool Blog

 - Enter the server hostname.
 This is usually

-smtp.yourdomain.comor provided by your email hosting provider. - Select the port.
+smtp.yourdomain.comor provided by your email hosting provider (likesmtp.gmail.comfor Google orsmtp.mail.yahoo.comfor Yahoo). - Select the port.
 Choose 465 if you want implicit TLS, 587 for STARTTLS, or 2525 as a fallback.

 - Enter your email address and password.
 These credentials authenticate you with the SMTP server.
-Some servers require app‑specific passwords or OAuth tokens—check your provider’s documentation.
+Pro Tip: If you use Gmail or Outlook with Two-Factor Authentication, you cannot use your regular password.
+You must generate an 'App Password' from your account settings.

 - Specify the recipient email.
 You can send a test message to yourself or a secondary account to verify deliverability.